Last Updated May 8, 202511 min read

 Cloning the demo project

-To demonstrate how to automate deployments for your Spring Boot applications with CI/CD, we’ll be using a basic sample project, an exchange rate API with three endpoints:
+To demonstrate how to automate deployments for your Spring Boot applications with CI/CD, you’ll be using a basic sample project, an exchange rate API with three endpoints:

 S/N Endpoint Method Function